-Consider fuel needs for tractors, generators, and farm vehicles.
-Any fuel stored onsite poses a contamination risk if storage tanks are not adequately protected from flooding, especially if stored at a low elevation.
-If secure storage facilities are available onsite, arrange for fuel deliveries several days prior to the expected hurricane impact.
+- Maintain an adequate supply of diesel and gas for tractors, generators, and farm vehicles.
+Permanent fuel storage should have containment structures in place in case of leakage.
+Any fuel stored onsite poses a contamination risk if storage tanks are not adequately protected from flooding, especially if stored at a low elevation; however, if secure storage facilities are available onsite, arrange for fuel deliveries several days prior to the expected hurricane impact. - Temporary or movable storage containers should be accessible to be moved quickly out of danger and into a secured location.